Maya and Yehuda Devir: Publication history

-In the spring of 2021, the Devirs, with screenwriter Nir Shenhav, the DeviantArt website, and Wacom, the maker of their graphics tablet, put out The Heartists, a five episode YouTube online mini-series about the creation of one of their weekly drawings.
+In the spring of 2021, the Devirs, with screenwriter Nir Shenhav, the website DeviantArt, and Wacom (the maker of their graphics tablet), released The Heartists, a five-episode YouTube mini-series about the creation of one of their weekly drawings.
 The episodes covered the difficulty Yehuda felt after the birth of their first child, their creative process, their teamwork, and finally the drawing itself, the revelation of their pregnancy with their second child.

+They used their comics to relate Maya's pregnancy with their third child in 2024, and announce her birth in January 2025.

 Other projects

 In April 2021, the Devirs launched a drawing course, "The Art of One Frame", through the Class101+ online platform.

 In May 2021, the Devirs' illustration of a superhero personifying the Iron Dome air defense system for a tweet by pro-Israel advocacy organization StandWithUs drew backlash which called it propaganda for the Israeli–Palestinian conflict.

 In April 2022, the Devirs launched a series of 10,101 artworks sold as NFTs, non-fungible tokens, that they called XOXO.
 Each image was of a different kissing and embracing couple, vaguely based on the Devirs, with different and sometimes opposite themes, like fire and ice, or prisoner and police officer.
 The collection includes utility NFTs, that besides the images offer nights at the Selina hospitality chain, meetings with the Devirs, art supplies, courses, or other benefits.
 101 of the images were made into a book, XOXO Love Stories, each with an accompanying story about the couple.
 The work made them pause their regular weekly release of One of Those Days images in December 2021.
 The first 101 NFT artworks were given away for free, and went in 4 minutes.

 Starting in September 2022, animated characters based on the Devirs appear in web and television advertisements for Phoenix Smart of the Phoenix Holdings insurance company.
 The Devirs created still images from their lives for the campaign, which were then animated by animation house PitchiPoi, with voice over by Dror Keren.